 The Redcliffe Settlement lagoon is located in the beachside suburb of Redcliffe and is 30 minutes north of Brisbane City.
 This is a man-made saltwater lagoon with shallow children’s areas and deeper parts for teenagers or adults.

-Its 95 metres long, and contains cemented rocks, palm trees, gradual depth entry, and even an Island in the middle for effect.
+It is 95 metres long and contains cemented rocks, palm trees, gradual depth entry, and even an Island in the middle for effect.
 Apart from that, the bottom of the pool is lined with pebblecrete, making it safer and less slippery.

 This is a great way to get the family together for a day out, take a picnic, and use the supplied Barbeques.
 The pools are great Brisbane attractions for families.